s2pidwei/kdupg-newsletter/readme.txt

 A: Navigate to the website root folder, and open config.php.
 In the file, change the username/password to match your database.

 3. So how do i sign in, because I need admin approval after signing up?
 A: A normal account requires admin approval, however if you are the admin, the login id is "000000" and the password is "kdupg_admin".
 Do change the password to avoid problems.
+Here's a normal account: id:0191234  passowrd:1234qwer

 4. What is the "control panel" when I signed in as admin?
 A: It is a webpage that only admins are allowed to come in.
 It allows changing the announcement at top, and managing users/articles/events.